DEAN-ngo/elimupi/README.md

 7. After the reboot the installation will continue

-All default username and passwords will be elimupi/elimupi unless noted differently.
+All default username and passwords will be pi/elimupi unless noted differently.

-The default password for the wifi 'elimu' is : 1234567890
+The default password for the WiFi 'elimu' is : 1234567890

+##User access
 The end users can access the available resources after they are connected to the Wifi network.

 The following links are provided to access the resources:

+- **Main interface** - www.elimupi.local
+- **Kolibri** - kolibri.elimupi.local
-- Khan Academy - www.khan.local
+- **Kiwix** - wiki.elimupi.local
-- Kiwix - www.wiki.local
+- **files** - files.elimupi.local
-- files - www.files.local
+- **Moodle** - moodle.elimupi.local

 After you finished the installation you need to visit khan.local and create an Admin account.

 Then you need to login with the Admin account and go to Manage --> "Please follow the directions to register your device, so that it can synchronize with the central server."

+##Notes
-*NOTE1: This install is tested to work with 2018-11-13-raspbian-stretch-lite
+**NOTE1**: This install is tested to work with Raspbian OS #1414 SMP Fri Apr 30 13:20:47 BST 2021

-*NOTE2: for WIFI to work on the RaspberryPi 2 unit, you must have the WIFI USB dongle inserted during installation so that the install script can configure it properly.
+**NOTE2*: for WIFI to work on the RaspberryPi 2 unit, you must have the WIFI USB dongle inserted during installation so that the install script can configure it properly.
 RaspberryPi 3 models have on board WiFi and don't need a WIFI USB dongle.

-*NOTE3: If using  PUTTY set the setting 'window'->'translation'->'Remote Character Set' to 'use font encoding' to display the lines correctly.
+**NOTE3**: If using  PUTTY set the setting 'window'->'translation'->'Remote Character Set' to 'use font encoding' to display the lines correctly.

+**NOTE4**: For Kolibri content use Kolibri Studio - https://studio.learningequality.org

-Last updated : 2021/02/06
+Last updated : 2021/08/09

 Applicable Licenses: See licenses file.